yuwzho/acme-fitness-store/azure-kubernetes-service/docs/02-create-eureka-server.md

 1. **Locate the Kubernetes Resource File**

-   Find the `eureka-server.yaml` file in the `azure-kubernetes-service/resources/eureka` directory, replace the eureka-server image tag accordingly.
+   Find the `eureka-server.yaml` file in the `azure-kubernetes-service/resources/eureka` directory, replace the eureka-server image tag with the one you have just built and pushed.

 1. **Apply the Kubernetes Configuration**